+• AB.net - Simple network with three nodes.
+It may looks like this:

+'''

+node A localhost

+node B localhost

+node C localhost

+A <-> B

+B <-> C

+'''

-• AB.net - Simple network with two nodes.
-It may looks like this: node A localhost node B localhost A < -> B which tells you the physical location of each node and how they are connected.
+which tells you the physical location of each node and how they are connected.
 After running net2lnx on it, you will have something look like: